 Line 3 heavy baking sheets with parchment/baking paper or Silpat mats.
-Layer the powdered/icing sugar and ground almonds/almond meal in a food processor.
+Layer the powdered sugar, ground almonds and contents of the tea bag in a food processor.
 Pulse until the mixture looks like fine meal, about 12 pulses.
 Pass through a sieve and transfer to a small bowl or to a sheet of parchment/baking paper.
 Set aside.